-HUD calculated the extremely low-income limits for all areas in the U.S. using the 2020 Poverty Guidelines for the 48 contiguous states and the District of Columbia (Lower-48 States), for Alaska and for Hawaii.
-These poverty guidelines were published in the Federal Register by HHS on January 17, 2020.
-The extremely low-income limits therefore are first calculated as 30/50ths (60 percent) of the Section 8 very low-income limits.
-They are then compared to the appropriate poverty guideline and if the poverty guideline is higher, that value is chosen.
+HUD calculated the extremely low-income limits for all areas in the U.S. using the 2021 Poverty Guidelines for the 48 contiguous states and the District of Columbia (Lower-48 States), for Alaska and for Hawaii.
+These poverty guidelines were available on their website on January 13, 2021 and published in the Federal Register by HHS on February 1, 2021.
+HUD first calculates extremely low-income limits as 30/50ths (60 percent) of the Section 8 very low-income limits.
+HUD then compares these to the appropriate poverty guideline and if the poverty guideline is higher, HUD choses that value.
 If the poverty guideline is above the very low-income limit at that family size, the extremely low-income limit is set at the very low-income limit because the definition of extremely low-income limits caps them at the very low-income levels.